What should I do if I am injured in an auto accident?

 Contact an attorney as soon as possible.

 If you are well enough to do so, you should seek the advice of an attorney right away.
-It is important to take swift action to protect your legal interests when you have been injured in an accident.
-Call attorney Marshall R. Sumrall for a free consultation or inquire online and you will receive a response within 24 hours.
+It is important to take swift action to protect your legal interests when you have been injured in an auto accident.